Four on the Floor: Training Strategies – Many Paths, One Goal

 Viewed less uniformly by Panelists is how to best implement training.
 Their specific conditions, budgets, needs and policies dictate whether training is done on-site, off-site, hands-on or by way of OJT, mentoring or other approaches.
 Each can be effective, say Panelists, depending upon whom you ask.
 But there is also a reported lack of training among Panelists.
 Despite today’s workforce pressures, some say their operations’ training programs are either poorly conducted or not conducted frequently enough to have value.
 Those who face the consequences of inadequate training voice serious concern.

-Taking a ‘dynamic’ approach
+Training Strategies: Taking a ‘dynamic’ approach

 “We believe that the best training program is the one owned by the work group involved,” says a utility-industry Panelist from the Northeast.
 “These are the people actually doing the work.
 Who knows better their needs, weaknesses and strengths?”